Man allegedly steals cash & credit card on flight to S'pore, will be charged in court

 SPF also reminded passengers to protect themselves from becoming victims of crime by adopting crime prevention measures.

-These include keeping cash or valuables on their person at all times instead of storing them in overhead luggage compartments.
+These include keeping cash or valuables on them at all times instead of storing them in overhead luggage compartments.

 They should also keep a lookout for passengers who open the cabins during the flight to rifle through baggage.

-If suspicious behaviour is seen, they should alert cabin crew immediately, SPF added.
+If suspicious behaviour is seen, they should alert the cabin crew immediately, SPF added.

 Also read: Man who allegedly stole S$1,200 on Scoot flight caught after female passenger calls him out